Diana Raab – Five Poems

 In Buddhist psychology, certain concepts such as honesty, kindness, and generosity are considered beautiful.
 Buddhists urge us not to become attached to external beauty, but rather to understand that true beauty is that which rests within the mind.
 In this context, those who are free of hatred and full of love are thought to be the most beautiful.

 Diana Raab, Ph.D. is an award-winning poet, memoirist, blogger, essayist and speaker.
-Her book, Writing for Bliss: A Seven-Step Plan for Telling Your Story and Transforming Your Life, is forthcoming in 2017.
-Raab is a regular blogger for Psychology Today, Huff50 (The Huffington Post), and PsychAlive.
+Her latest book is Writing for Bliss: A Seven-Step Plan for Telling Your Story and Transforming Your Life.
+Raab is a regular blogger for Psychology Today, Thrive Global and Elephant Journal.
 More at dianaraab.com.